keigotak/MAXX/README.md

 ### Requirements
 Python: any version
 ### Running MAXX
 MAXX is a python script, thus it is ran using the command line.
 To run MAXX, first download the MAXX.py script.
 Next open the terminal (MAC) or the command prompt (PC) and change your working directory to where the MAXX.py script is located.
-Finally, enter "python MAXX.py -m Mutation_File_Path -f Reference_Genome_Path -g GTF_File_Path -s Sample_Name" into the terminal/command prompt and hit enter.
+Once in the proper directory, enter "python MAXX.py -m Mutation_File_Path -f Reference_Genome_Path -g GTF_File_Path -s Sample_Name" into the terminal/command prompt and hit enter.
 MAXX will take approximatly 2-3 minutes to run and output a tumor reference genome and an accompaning mutation index file.
 ## Required Input Paramters
 ### -m
-The path to the mutation list that are going to be used to generate the tumor specific reference genome.
-This file must be tab delimted and follow the format demonstrated below.
+The path to the mutation list file.
+This file cotains a list of mutations that will be used to generate the tumor specific reference genome.
+For MAXX to run without any errors, the mutation file must be tab delimted and follow the format demonstrated below.
+It is also crucial that the Ref_allele and Alt_allele columns follow the vcf format.
+Where insertions and deletions contain the reference nucleotide.
 ```
 Gene    Chr     Start   End     Ref_allele      Alt_allele
 Gene1   1       222     222     C       T